ansible/workshops/exercises/ansible_security/2.2-threat/README.md

 We have determined that the host is not performing an attack and finally confirmed that the firewall policy violation is a false positive, probably caused by a misconfiguration of the whitelist group for that application.
 So we can whitelist the IP in the firewall to let events come through.

-Log out of Tower and log back in as user `opsfirewall`.
+Log out of controller and log back in as user `opsfirewall`.
 Go to the **Templates** overview, and launch the job template **Whitelist attacker**.
 A few moments later the traffic is allowed.

 ## Step 2.10 - Rollback